 Automatic stabilizers offset fluctuations in economic activity without direct intervention by policymakers.
 When incomes are high, tax liabilities rise and eligibility for government benefits falls, without any change in the tax code or other legislation.
-Conversely, when incomes slip, tax liabilities drop and more families become eligible for government transfer programs, such as food stamps and unemployment insurance that help buttress their income.
+Conversely, when incomes slip, tax liabilities drop and more families become eligible for government transfer programs, such as food stamps and unemployment insurance, that help buttress their income.

-The Congressional Budget Office estimates that through increased transfer payments and reduced taxes, automatic stabilizers provided significant economic stimulus during and in the aftermath of the Great Recession of 2007-2009, and thereby helped strengthen economic activity.
+The Congressional Budget Office estimates that through increased transfer payments and reduced taxes, automatic stabilizers provided significant economic stimulus during and in the aftermath of the Great Recession of 2007–09, and thereby helped strengthen economic activity.
 That stimulus amounted to more than $300 billion annually in 2009 through 2012, an amount equal to or exceeding 2.0 percent of potential GDP in each year.
 (Potential GDP measures the maximum sustainable output of the economy.)

 Auerbach, Alan J., and Daniel Feenberg.
 2000.
 “The Significance of Federal Taxes as Automatic Stabilizers.”
 Journal of Economic Perspectives 14(3): 37–56.

 Congressional Budget Office.
 2013.
 “The Effects of Automatic Stabilizers on the Federal Budget as of 2013.”
 Washington, DC: Congressional Budget Office.

 Elmendorf, Douglas W., and Jason Furman.
 2008.
-“If, When, How: A Primer on Fiscal Stimulus."
-Tax Notes: January 28, 2008.
+“If, When, How: A Primer on Fiscal Stimulus.”
+Washington, DC: Brookings.

 McKay, Alisdair, and Ricardo Reis.
 2013.
-“The Role of Automatic Stabilizers in the U.S. Business Cycle.”
-National Bureau of Economics Research Working Paper 19000: Cambridge, MA.
+“The Role of Automatic Stabilizers in the US Business Cycle.”
+Econometrica 84(1): 141-194.